UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_opensearch.md

 - `enabled` (Boolean) Enable or disable OpenSearch Dashboards.
 - `max_old_space_size` (Number) Limits the maximum amount of memory (in MiB) the OpenSearch Dashboards process can use.
 This sets the max_old_space_size option of the nodejs running the OpenSearch Dashboards.
 Note: the memory reserved by OpenSearch Dashboards is not available for OpenSearch.
 - `opensearch_request_timeout` (Number) Timeout in milliseconds for requests made by OpenSearch Dashboards towards OpenSearch.

+<a id="nestedblock--properties--s3_migration"></a>
+### Nested Schema for `properties.s3_migration`

+Optional Attributes:

+- `access_key` (String) AWS Access key.
+AWS Access key.
+- `base_path` (String) The path to the repository data within its container.
+The path to the repository data within its container.
+The value of this setting should not start or end with a /.
+- `bucket` (String) S3 bucket name.
+S3 bucket name.
+- `chunk_size` (String) Chunk size.
+Big files can be broken down into chunks during snapshotting if needed.
+Should be the same as for the 3rd party repository.
+- `compress` (Boolean) Metadata files are stored in compressed format. when set to true metadata files are stored in compressed format.
+- `endpoint` (String) The S3 service endpoint to connect.
+The S3 service endpoint to connect to.
+If you are using an S3-compatible service then you should set this to the service’s endpoint.
+- `region` (String) S3 region.
+S3 region.
+- `secret_key` (String) AWS secret key.
+AWS secret key.
+- `server_side_encryption` (Boolean) Server side encryption.
+When set to true files are encrypted on server side.
+- `snapshot_name` (String) The snapshot name to restore from.
+The snapshot name to restore from.

 <a id="nestedblock--properties--saml"></a>